Electronic medication management

-Digital health programs such as electronic medication management (EMM) can improve the safety and quality of health care.
+Digital health systems such as electronic medication management (EMM) can improve the safety and quality of health care.

 EMM can apply to:

-The Requirements aim to support hospitals and health service organisations to procure and assess EMM systems.
+The Requirements aim to support health services procure and assess EMM systems.

 The Requirements were brought together from published and unpublished information sources and validated by an expert panel.
 The Commission has incorporated other EMM business requirements arising from the Australian context, including medication safety priorities, technical standards and national infrastructure initiatives.

 The following literature reviews informed the development of the guide and the Requirements: